Who May Be Liable for Damages in a Crash with a Stolen Vehicle in Fort Worth?

 There are other factors that may help prove a vehicle owner’s liability for a stolen vehicle accident.
 It would be in your best interest to discuss your options with our experienced attorneys as soon as possible.

-Premises Liability for Stolen Vehicles in Texas
+Premises Liability for Stolen Vehicles in Fort Worth, Texas

 In some very rare cases, a property owner could be held liable for damages caused by a stolen vehicle.
 One example is a parking garage or parking lot outside a venue that does not adequately monitor its parking area to assure vehicles are not damaged, broken into or stolen.
 However, it is important to note that many parking garages and lots place patrons on notice of no liability for stolen items.